opfuchs/quartz/content/index.md

 title: Welcome to Philo's Garden!
 ---

 Welcome!
 It looks like you've stumbled into my personal garden.
 Browse around for the various infosec notes, writeups, and more of a hacker fox 🦊.
+Check out the `Explorer` menu to get started!

 Dark mode recommended.